echuber2/jupyter-latex-cell/README.md

 ## Usage

 Paste the text from one of the scripts into an empty cell *at the end of your notebook*.
 (The script may spam in your notebook.)
 You should run all cells before the export cell runs.
+You need to change the variables at the top of the cell code to specify the correct notebook name, as well as to unlock the rest of the cell code.
+The lock was meant to prevent the export from running every time you incidentally run the cell among the other notebook cells.

-It's also possible to past the cell into a different notebook in the same directory to prevent this from cluttering the end of your real notebook.
+It's also possible to paste the cell into a different notebook in the same directory to prevent this from cluttering the end of your real notebook.

 ## Version differences